Fe-Mu/SOS-listener/README.md

 To update the App:

-1. Download the new release in the official GitHub Website/Repository (search for the "Releases" in the column on the right side of the page).
+1. Download the newest release in the official GitHub Website/Repository (search for the "Releases" in the column on the right side of the page).
 2. Go to the location where the APK was downloaded (usually the Downloads folder).
 3. Tap on the recently downloaded APK and click on install and proceed with the installation steps that will follow.
 If during the installation you receive a message that there is a problem with the Signature it could mean that the App was tampered by someone else and therefore the Signatures of the original APK and the new APK do not match.
 In such case Android should prevent the installation since this is a security issue.
 In such case do not install the new APK and please inform the Developer about this.
 4. After the installation your App will be updated.